ArtGateOne/ma2apc20/README.md

 BUTTONS ON THE RIGHT SIDE (SCENE LAUCH)

-select page from 1 to 5
+select page from 1 to 5 (for executors)

-(only executor buttons - but U can turn off or turn on for all (executors and faders)

 --------------

 SCHIFT BUTTON

-Display View change - from default to dark mode
+not used

 --------------

 MASTER BUTTON

-Black Out
+Enable Encoder (ON / OFF)

+When encoder is enabled - u can control all 4 encoder - select encoder (master 1 2 3 4)

 -------------

-last fader
+Master fader

 Grand master

 --------------

-ENCODER - not programed
+ENCODER - control encoders

 -----------------